hashicorp/terraform-provider-aws/website/docs/guides/custom-service-endpoints.html.md

 }
 ```

-In case of DNS issues resolving `s3.localhost.localstack.cloud`, the alternative is to fallback to the `http://localhost:4566` endpoint in combination with `s3_force_path_style = true`:
+In case of DNS issues resolving `s3.localhost.localstack.cloud`, the alternative is to fallback to the `http://localhost:4566` endpoint in combination with `s3_force_path_style = true`, e.g.,

 ```terraform